fictions-ai/sharing-is-caring/README.md

 This repository is maintained by the **fictions.ai** team.
 We believe in the power of collaboration and the magic that happens when we share knowledge.
 Here, we'll be sharing our workflow, useful scripts, and tools related to A.I. generation.

+## VERY IMPORTANT

+**SAVE THE WORKFLOW IMAGE ON YOUR PC AND DRAG IT TO COMFYUI, IT'LL LOAD THE WORKFLOW.
+DON'T RECREATE IT MANUALLY :)**

 ## Contents

 **Comfy Workflows** - Discover our tried and tested workflows that help streamline the process of A.I. generation.